-The Centers for Medicare and Medicaid Services (CMS) has also recognized that long-term care facility residents are vulnerable to the overuse of antibiotics.
+The Centers for Medicare and Medicaid Services (CMS) has also recognized that long-term care facility residents are vulnerable to overprescribing of antibiotics.
 The agency recently finalized a rule to improve the care and safety of residents in long-term care facilities that participate in the Medicare and Medicaid program.
 Included in this rule is a regulation that requires nursing homes to establish an Infection Prevention and Control Program (IPCP).

 The American Society of Consultant Pharmacists developed this toolkit to help you facilitate antimicrobial stewardship programs in your nursing facilities.
 Using the CDC’s Core Elements of Antibiotic Stewardship for Nursing Homes (PDF) as a guide, the toolkit provides practical guidance on how to initiate, grow, and sustain an antimicrobial program that becomes an integral part of your facility’s Quality Assurance Improvement Program (QAPI) and ensures compliance with infection prevention regulations in the CMS Long-Term Care Final Rule.
 For more information about other ASCP educational offerings on infection prevention, please visit our Infection Prevention Practice Resource Center.